 Media Relations – The media, traditional and nontraditional, is inundated with PR people pushing for attention for their clients.
-WHC has cultivated media and blogger relationships in business and consumer spaces that allow our targeted and carefully crafted pitches and story ideas to be seen and heard before many others.
+WHC has cultivated media and blogger relationships in B2B and B2C spaces that allow our targeted and carefully crafted press releases, pitches and story ideas to be seen and heard before many others.

-Message Development – An organization’s message is not what is being communicated on a particular day.
-A key message is communicated every day, across all communications channels.
+Message Development – An organization’s key message needs to be communicated every day, across all channels.
 It is a unified message that is repeated, and serves as the foundation of a client’s marketing initiatives.
 WHC studies each client, their business, and their organizational goals, and then crafts a key message that engages the target audience.

-Interview Preparation – WHC prepares a preparation guide that walks clients through each interview process.
+Interview Preparation – WHC crafts preparation guides that walk clients through each interview.
 It includes a list of anticipated media questions, suggestions on what subjects to touch on, and recommendations on areas to steer clear of, and how to do so.
-The most important aspect of this preparation is that it makes the client comfortable with the interview.

 Writing (copy, features) and Editing – All PR professionals should be good writers and editors.
 For clients, every piece of copy needs to complement the company’s key message and differentiators, while supporting the overall brand.
 WHC often serves as the editorial department for clients, writing and editing copy for websites, blogs, e-blasts, bylines, Op-Ed pieces, and marketing materials.